mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 Imam Ahmad often redirected questioners towards the circles of the Medinans.
 Before commencing with the Maliki madhab, read *Tasmiyat wa’l-Hikayat* by al-Saraqusti.
 This early book on tabaqat sheds light on how a madhab is built and evolves, politics and issues between scholars, along with how and why certain books become relied upon in the madhab.
 Then read *al-Mudawwanah* by Shanun and al-Dhakhirah by al-Qarafi.

 Imam Ahmad’s first teacher was Qadi Abu Yusuf, under whom he began seeking fiqh and hadith.
-Read *al-Asl* and *Kitab al-Hujjah* by Muhammad b.
-Hasan al-Shaybani.
+Read *Kitab al-Asl* and *Kitab al-Hujjah* by Muhammad b.
+Hasan al-Shaybani. *Kitab al-Asl* is arguably the most important work in the history of fiqh for its impact on those who came after, including the other schools.
 Also read *Bada’i al-Sana’i* by al-Kasani.